alessandro-zomparelli/tissue/README.md

 Tissue is already shipped with both Blender.
 However I recommend to update the default version downloading manually the most recent one, for more updated features and more stability.

-### Blender 3.6
+### Blender 4.0.1

-Tissue v0.3.58 for Blender 3.6.1 (latest stable version): https://github.com/alessandro-zomparelli/tissue
+Tissue v0.3.61 for Blender 4.0.1 (latest stable version): https://github.com/alessandro-zomparelli/tissue

-Development branch (usually the most updated version): https://github.com/alessandro-zomparelli/tissue/tree/b360-dev
+Current development branch (usually the most updated version): https://github.com/alessandro-zomparelli/tissue/tree/b401-dev

 ### Installation: